 - A pinch or sprinkling of black sesame and salt

-- 1 tbsp of pastured butter olive or coconut oil
+- 1 tbsp butter olive or coconut oil

 This breakfast sandwich is also a great way to get someone who may not particularly like avocado to give it a try.
 At our house this is a big favourite for breakfast time, it is easy to make and the ingredients are always around.